By the end of this section, you will be able to:

 During the past 50 years, we have learned more about the solar system than anyone imagined before the space age.
 In addition to gathering information with powerful new telescopes, we have sent spacecraft directly to many members of the planetary system.
 (Planetary astronomy is the only branch of our science in which we can, at least vicariously, travel to the objects we want to study.)
 With evocative names such as Voyager, Pioneer, Curiosity, and Pathfinder, our robot explorers have flown past, orbited, or landed on every planet, returning images and data that have dazzled both astronomers and the public.
 In the process, we have also investigated two dwarf planets, hundreds of fascinating moons, four ring systems, a dozen asteroids, and several comets (smaller members of our solar system that we will discuss later).

-Our probes have penetrated the atmosphere of Jupiter and landed on the surfaces of Venus, Mars, our Moon, Saturn’s moon Titan, the asteroids Eros and Itokawa, and the Comet Churyumov-Gerasimenko (usually referred to as 67P).
+Our probes have penetrated the atmosphere of Jupiter and landed on the surfaces of Venus, Mars, our Moon, Saturn’s moon Titan, the asteroids Eros, Itokawa, Ryugu, and Bennu, and the Comet Churyumov-Gerasimenko (usually referred to as 67P).
 Humans have set foot on the Moon and returned samples of its surface soil for laboratory analysis (Figure 7.2).
+We have flown a helicopter drone on Mars.
 We have even discovered other places in our solar system that might be able to support some kind of life.

 The Sun, a star that is brighter than about 80% of the stars in the Galaxy, is by far the most massive member of the solar system, as shown in Table 7.1.
 It is an enormous ball about 1.4 million kilometers in diameter, with surface layers of incandescent gas and an interior temperature of millions of degrees.
 The Sun will be discussed in later chapters as our first, and best-studied, example of a star.